syntevo/docs/src/SmartGit/Manual/Integrations/Git-LFS.md

 Once these files are present, the **Name** column icon will start denoting the locking state for LFS files.

-To make SmartGit also display which files are lockable, set low-level property `status.evaluateLfsLockableState`.
-This will evaluate the Git-LFS `lockable` attribute for every file during the refresh.

 #### Example

 The following screenshot shows how this display will look like: